acg-team/tral/easy_setup/README.md

 After setting up TRAL with setupTRAL.sh you can install external software.
 The script setupTRAL.sh automatically ask you if you want to install any of the recommended software.
 By pressing y/n you can decide wheter you want to install it now or later.

-If you decide to install the external software later, you can run a script for each external software individually.
-This scripts can be found within the directory setup_tral/install_ext_software.
+If you decide to install the external software later,you can install them later by executing the script install_ext_software.
+Otherwise, you can run an installation script for each external software individually which can be found within the directory setup_tral/install_ext_software.
 The software will be installed within the directory INSTALLATION_PATH/tral_external_software.
 Currently, installation scripts for the following external software are available: